-Distributed ledger technologies and e-services
+Multimedia aspects of distributed ledger technologies and e-services

+A distributed ledger is a type of ledger that is shared, replicated, and synchronized in a distributed and decentralized manner.
 Distributed ledger technologies (DLT) are secure by design and exemplify a distributed computing system with high Byzantine fault tolerance.
 Decentralized consensus has therefore been achieved with a DLT system.
-This makes DLT potentially suitable for the recording of events, medical records, and other records management activities, such as identity management, transaction processing, documenting provenance, food traceability, and voting.
+This makes DLT potentially suitable for processing and storing the management of transactions, events and records immutably in a decentralized fashion.
+DLT has a great potential to enhance the trustworthiness of e-services and applications in a broad area of digitalization of society, including but not limited to digital identity management, financial transaction processing, government issued document provenance, international telecommunication settlements, copyright management of multimedia content, food traceability, and voting.

 Study items to be considered include, but are not limited to:

-- general requirements and framework for DLT;
+define general requirements and framework for DLT;

-- identify stakeholders with whom ITU-T could collaborate further on and potential collective actions and specific next steps.
+identify stakeholders with whom ITU-T could collaborate further on and potential collective actions and specific next steps.

 Tasks include, but are not limited to:

-- Study and analyse the implications of mandating interoperability and interconnection of services based on DLT.
+- study and analyse the implications of mandating interoperability and interconnection of services based on DLT.
 This will include the development of a standardization roadmap for interoperable services based on DLT taking into consideration the interoperability challenges and best practices;

-- 13/16, 21/16, 24/16, 28/16
+- Questions 13/16, 21/16, 24/16, 28/16

 - ITU‑T SG17 Q14/17, "Security aspects for Distributed Ledger Technologies"

-- ITU-T SG3, SG11, SG13 and SG20
+- ITU-T SG3, SG5, SG11, SG13 and SG20

 - ISO/TC 307

-- ISO/IEC JTC1/SC 29 WG11
+- ISO/IEC JTC1/SC 29